bparanj/crystal/electronics/book/work.md

 Thus, while there isn’t a direct formula connecting force to energy by itself, **work is the bridge** between force and energy.

 No, this scenario isn’t necessarily a **closed system**.
 In physics, a closed system is one where **no energy or matter enters or leaves the system**.
-Here, when we apply a force and do work on an object, energy is transferred into or out of the object (or system), so it’s typically considered an **open system** in that context.
+Here, when we apply a force and do work on an object, energy is transferred into or out of the object, so it’s typically considered an **open system** in that context.

 For example:
 - **Lifting an Object**: If you lift an object, you’re adding energy (gravitational potential energy) to it from an external source (your muscles).
 Energy flows into the object, making this an open system.
 - **Pushing an Object**: When you push a cart, you transfer kinetic energy from yourself to the cart, again making it an open system since energy enters the system.

-In summary, unless we ensure no energy or matter enters or exits (by isolating it from external forces and influences), we’re dealing with an open system rather than a closed one.
+In summary, unless we ensure no energy or matter enters or exits (by isolating it from external forces and influences), we’re dealing with an open system.

 An example of a **closed system** is a **sealed, insulated thermos bottle** with hot coffee inside: